sardana-org/sardana/doc/source/sep/SEP18.md

 * Add extra arguments to `LoadOne`, etc. methods of the `Loadable` interface `latency_time` and `starts` and switch the order of arguments so the API is:
-`LoadOne(axis, integ_time, latency_time, repeats, starts)`
+`LoadOne(axis, integ_time, latency_time, repeats, starts)`.
-* Make the `LoadOne`, etc. be called only once, in the measurement group prepare command, per measurement.
+* Make the `LoadOne`, etc. be called only once per measurement, in the measurement group prepare command.

 This option **breaks** backwards compatibility.